 Selling a Rolex

-For those looking to sell their Rolex it is a good idea to find out if the establishment you are selling to requires this.
-In some cases an online dealer will have their own in-house watch makers who are able to service the watch at a much cheaper rate.
+For those looking to sell their Rolex, it is a good idea to find out if the establishment you are selling to requires this.
+A single service goes for about $800 USD depending on the model.
+In some cases, an online dealer will have their own in-house watch makers who are able to service the watch at a much cheaper rate.